-Our day centre in Seatown House as closed from the 16th March 2020 due to Covid-19 restrictions in place.
+Our day centre in Seatown House as closed from the 16th March 2020 due to Covid-19 restrictions in place and remained closed in 2021..

 Financial Review

 The results for the financial year are set out on page 12 and additional notes are provided showing income and expenditure in greater detail.